 #6.
 Signal Processing: The detected change in capacitance is processed by the electronics associated with the touch switch.
 This processing may involve filtering out noise and determining the characteristics of the touch event.

 #7.
 Output Activation: Once the touch event is identified and processed, the switch triggers a specific action or output.
-This could be turning on a light, activating a button or performing any other function programmed into the device.
+This could be turning on a light or activating a button.

 #8.
-Release and Reset: When the conductive object is removed or the touch event ends, the system returns to its baseline capacitance, ready for the next touch or proximity event.
+Release and Reset: When the conductive object is removed or the touch event ends, the system returns to its baseline capacitance, ready for the next touch.

 What Are They Used For?